4.4. Basic structure

 JSon code 6: Response of an alarm acknowledgement message

 4.4.1.1.6.
-Structure for alarm suspend message
+Structure for an alarm suspend message

 An alarm suspend message has the structure according to the example below.